Germany country profile

 1914-1918 - World War I. Germany is defeated and becomes a republic.

-1933 - Adolf Hitler, head of the far-righjt Nazi Party, becomes chancellor.
+1933 - Adolf Hitler, head of the far-right Nazi Party, becomes chancellor.

 1939-45 - Second World War sees defeat of Germany and its partition into the pro-western Federal Republic and the Soviet-controlled German Democratic Republic.